The word “herb” comes from the Latin word “herba”, which means grass or green plant.

 Lavender is a perennial shrub that enjoys full sun, well-drained soil and low water.
 Space plants 1 to 2 feet apart.
 Depending on variety, they will reach 2 to 4 feet in height.

 While it can be used as a culinary herb, it most often used as a scent.
+For culinary purposes, look for sweet-tasting varieties such as English lavenders (Lavandula angustifolia 'Munstead,' 'Melissa' or 'Lady') or ask an herb grower for recommendations.
 Plants attract butterflies and other beneficial insects.

 Lavenders can be grown from seed or cuttings taken in spring or fall.
 For drying, harvest buds just as flowers are about to open.
 Prune lavender after flowering to keep plants from becoming woody.

 There are numerous varieties featuring different flower colors and heights.
-English varieties (Lavandula angustifolia) are considered number one for scent.
-French hybrid varieties (Lavandula x intermedia) such as ‘Provence’ or ‘Superior’ do well in our region.
+English varieties (Lavandula angustifolia) mentioned above, are also used for scent.
+French hybrids (Lavandula x intermedia) are considered number one for scent.
+Varieties such as ‘Provence’ or ‘Superior’ do well in our region.
 Spanish varieties (Lavandula stoechas) have a distinctive flower form.
 ‘Otto Quast’ is a UC Davis Arboretum All-Star selection.

 When fall weather arrives, it is easy to imagine sitting down to a warm bowl of Thai coconut soup or a hearty curry stew.
 Lemon grass is a primary ingredient in these and many other Asian comfort foods.
 The leaves can be used to make a flavorful tea.
 Lemon grass has graced the Herb Garden at Fair Oaks Horticulture Center for many years, and we always get questions about how to grow and harvest it.